Jasmine54/Data-Visualization/final-project-part-1.md

 - Present the Maternal Mortality Rate: Illustrate the trend in the United States over recent decades, comparing it with other developed countries to highlight significant disparities and showcase the pressing need for increased attention and action.

 **Conflict: Unveiling the Complexities Behind the Numbers**
-- Demographic Disparities: Delve into how age, race, and education level influence maternal mortality rates.
+- Demographic Disparities: Delve into how race and education level influence maternal mortality rates.
 - Leading Causes of Maternal Death: Discuss the primary medical reasons behind maternal deaths.

 **Resolution: Towards Preventability and Equity**